 Birding the Point Reyes National Seashore just northeast of the Gulf of the Farallones and southeast of the Cordell Bank.
 This area is a migrant trap, a peninsula jetting out into the Pacific Ocean miles west of the mainland.
-We will bird Douglas Fir Forest, Oak Savannah – rolling hills, Pacific Ocean beaches, lagoons, wetlands, streams and the Light House Point in search of Pelagic species from land.
+We will bird Douglas Fir Forest, Oak Savannah – rolling hills, Drakes Bay, Pacific Ocean beaches, Abbott’s lagoons, wetlands, streams and the Light House Point in search of Pelagic species from land.
+Airport pick-up & drop-off can be arranged.
 Contact Rich at 925-353-0266 or Yellowbilledtours@gmail.com for early planning and to lock in your dates.

 When we told him we would be birding on our own in search of California Condors a few days later, he told us precisely where we could find them.
 His directions were right on the mark and we found the birds effortlessly.
 We probably would have missed them without his guidance.

 In addition to being skillful with bird-finding, Rich is very personable and we thoroughly enjoyed his company.
 He has a deep knowledge of Central and Northern California that extends beyond birding expertise.
 He gave us recommendations on restaurants that led us to excellent dining, and a fabulous bakery that got our mornings off to a great start.

 The next time I’m in the area, I will certainly team up with Rich for more great birding.

 Ron Morris – Winston-Salem, NC